suhailc/best-practices/scaling-puppet-enterprise.md

 ## Expectations

-This standard relies on the [Monitoring PE standard]() and assumes the user will have metrics that can be trended over time.
+This best practice relies on the [Puppet Enterprise metrics collection best practice](https://github.com/puppetlabs/best-practices/blob/master/puppet-enterprise-metrics-collection.md) and assumes the user will have metrics that can be trended over time.

 There is also an expectation that the user will have already performed tuning to have the correct amount of heap, number of JRubies, command processing threads, etc… Tuning should be completed before scaling with additional hardware.
 For simplicity tuning and scaling are treated as separate topics, we assume you already tuned appropriately then metrics can indicate the need for more hardware resources.